jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Redis/API-Reference/Instance-Interface/createCacheInstance.md

 chargeMode|String|False|postpaid_by_duration|Billing model, the value shall be: prepaid_by_duration, postpaid_by_usage or postpaid_by_duration, prepaid_by_duration indicates Pay-In-Advance; postpaid_by_usage indicates Pay By Configuration and Pay-As-You-Go, with the default of postpaid_by_duration chargeUnit|String|False||Pay-In-Advance billing unit, it is valid when chargeMode is prepaid_by_duration; the value is month, year, with the default of month

-- Return parameter
+- Return Parameter

-Name|type|description
+Name|Type|Description
 ---|:--:|---:
 requestId|String|
 result|Result|

 Result

-Name|type|description
+Name|Type|Description
 ---|:--:|---:
 cacheInstanceId|String|
 orderNum|String|

-Error code
+Error Code

-Error code|description
+Error Code|Description
 ---|---:
 200|OK